 Our military separation defense lawyers will also ask hard questions during cross-examination of witnesses to expose facts and raise doubts about the allegations against you, as well as present your military record in a positive light.
 You should be prepared to make your own statement to the board to help avoid separation from service.
 You can use this time to set the record straight.
 Your lawyer will help you prepare before the hearing to present your facts in the most effective manner.

 Even if you expect to be discharged, you’ll need an excellent attorney to help make it an honorable one.
 Military Justice Attorneys will present a strong case for your complex situation to make sure your outcome is the best one possible.
-Call us today at 844.334.5459 for a free consultation.
+Contact us today or a free consultation.